CompanyOnTheWorld/craft-ops/README.md

 is a nice improvement to the complex API of RequireJS and AMD, while offering the same advantages.
 It also handily bundles all of your code into a single file so that you cut down on HTTP requests.
 By default any changes to `assets/js/main.js` will automatically be output to `assets/js/bundle.js`.
+Since everything in the `assets` folder is passing through harp, the file will be available at `static/js/bundle.js`.

 # Completing the Ops setup